antoniovalentim/antoniovalentim.github.io/_pages/data.md

         <br>

 **Electoral boundaries in English local elections**
-    A collection of yearly electoral wards for local elections in England, with election results, as well as population and economic data, 2010-2019.
+    Original dataset collecting of local elections in England at both the ward and candidate levels, containing ward boundaries, election results, as well as population and economic data, 2010-2019.
       <br>

 **Female local candidates**
-    An overview of the number and share of local female candidates in the UK, by ward and election, 1995-2019.
+    An original dataset on the number and share of local female candidates in the UK, by ward and election, 1995-2019.
       <br>

-**Environmental protests in two countries**
+**Environmental protests**
-    A collection of environmental protests, their location, number of participants and other characteristics.
-Across Europe, 2018-2021.
+    An original dataset of environmental protests, their location, number of participants and other characteristics.
+Globally, 2018-2021.